 Nelson Haedo Valdez

 The paraguayan forward Nelson Valdez came to the Seattle Sounders with a pedigree of a goal scorer, which he was.
 While Valdez left everything on the field, you can’t blame his lack of trying, it just never clicked.
-He scored 1 goal in 31 games, and scored a critical playoff goal that got the Sounders to the 2016 MLS Cup final.
+He scored 1 goal in 31 games, but scored a critical playoff goal that got the Sounders to the 2016 MLS Cup final.
+So, he did something right.

 For every Valeri and Seba Blanco, the Timbers have struckout on other signings, Lucas Melano signed with Portland after a huge, at the time, transfer fee of $5 million.
 Melano was extremely underwhelming for a player with a DP tag.
 5 goals in 59 outings he did manage to win the 2015 MLS Cup but not after being in and out of the lineup.